ferrocene/ferrocene/ferrocene/doc/core-certification/src/testing-plan.rst

 Re-verification scope
 ---------------------

-On every pull request, the full Ferrocene test suite, which includes the tests for libcore, is executed.
+On every pull request, the full Ferrocene test suite is executed, which includes the tests for the core library.
 Therefore no impact assessment is necessary, since all tests are run anyways.

 Test workflow
 -------------